Self-fulfilling prophecy: Ruthenian

-European fairy tales
+European fairy-tales

-Many fairy tales, such as The Devil With the Three Golden Hairs, The Fish and the Ring, The Story of Three Wonderful Beggars, or The King Who Would Be Stronger Than Fate, revolve about a prophecy that a poor boy will marry a rich girl (or, less frequently, a poor girl a rich boy).
+Many fairy-tales, such as The Devil With the Three Golden Hairs, The Fish and the Ring, The Story of Three Wonderful Beggars, or The King Who Would Be Stronger Than Fate, feature a prophecy that a poor boy will marry a rich girl (or, less frequently, a poor girl will marry a rich boy).
 This is story type 930 in the Aarne–Thompson classification scheme.
 The girl's father's efforts to prevent it are the reason why the boy ends up marrying her.

-Another fairy tale occurs with older children.
+Another fairy-tale occurs with older children.
 In The Language of the Birds, a father forces his son to tell him what the birds say: that the father would be the son's servant.
 In The Ram, the father forces his daughter to tell him her dream: that her father would hold an ewer for her to wash her hands in.
-In all such tales, the father takes the child's response as evidence of ill-will and drives the child off; this allows the child to change so that the father will not recognize his own offspring later and so offer to act as the child's servant.
+In both, the father takes the child's response as evidence of malice and drives the child off; this allows the child to change so that the father will not recognize his own offspring later and so offer to act as the child's servant.

 In some variants of Sleeping Beauty, such as Sun, Moon, and Talia, the sleep is not brought about by a curse, but a prophecy that she will be endangered by flax (or hemp) results in the royal order to remove all the flax or hemp from the castle, resulting in her ignorance of the danger and her curiosity.

 Shakespeare

 Shakespeare's Macbeth is another classic example of a self-fulfilling prophecy.
-The three witches give Macbeth a prophecy that Macbeth will eventually become king, but afterwards, the offspring of his best friend will rule instead of his own.
-Macbeth tries to make the first half true while trying to keep his bloodline on the throne instead of his friend's.
-Spurred by the prophecy, he kills the king and his friend, something he, arguably, never would have done before.
-In the end, the evil actions he committed to avoid his succession by another's bloodline get him killed in a revolution.
+The three witches prophecy that Macbeth will eventually become king, but that the offspring of his best friend will rule instead of his own.
+Spurred by the prophecy, Macbeth kills the king and his own friend, something he arguably would not have done otherwise, leading to a revolution against him, and his death.
 The later prophecy by the first apparition of the witches that Macbeth should "Beware Macduff" is also a self-fulfilling prophecy.
 If Macbeth had not been told this, then he might not have regarded Macduff as a threat.
 Therefore, he would not have killed Macduff's family, and Macduff would not have sought revenge and killed Macbeth.